chrisgrieser/nvim-scissors/README.md

 vim.keymap.set({ "n", "x" }, "<leader>sa", function() require("scissors").addNewSnippet() end)
 ```

-The popup intelligently adapts to changes in the prefix area.
-Each line
+The popup intelligently adapts to changes in the prefix area: Each line
 represents one prefix, and creating or removing lines thus changes
 the number of prefixes. ("Prefix" is how trigger words are referred to in the
 VSCode format.)